- convene local tourism stakeholders to align on the future of tourism

 - identify strategies that build local understanding of the value of tourism

-- advance activities that develop and enhance visitor experience in Longmont
+- advance activities that develop and enhance visitor experience in Greeley

-- advance activities that increase awareness of local tourism opportunities
+- advance activities that increase awareness of Greeley tourism opportunities

-Visit Longmont was paired with Dave Santucci, Principal Consultant for Mission2Market, a destination consultancy with 20 years of experience in destination management and marketing, to develop a destination assessment, facilitate a full-day community visioning and action planning workshop, and provide 100 hours of consulting to Visit Longmont.
+VLJ was paired with Amy Cassidy, a CRAFT Workshop Facilitator and Mentor with experience in tourism and outdoor recreation development, strategic planning, and marketing and communications to develop a destination assessment, facilitate a half-day community visioning and action planning workshop, and provide 100 hours of consulting to VLJ.

-Visit Longmont also convened a core team of tourism stakeholders to provide input throughout the design and delivery of the program.
-Three core team meetings were held to identify priority barriers and opportunities for advancing tourism, discuss the findings from the destination assessment, and guide workshop design.
+Visit La Junta also convened a core team of local tourism stakeholders to provide input throughout the design and delivery of the program.
+Visit La Junta hosted core team meetings to identify priority barriers and opportunities for advancing tourism, discuss the findings from the destination assessment, and guide workshop design.

 Destination Assessment and Workshop Results

-Visit Longmont supported the development of a destination assessment consisting of background research, a visitor profile study, a resident sentiment survey, a tourism stakeholder survey, and input from the core team.
+VLJ supported the development of a destination assessment consisting of background research, a visitor profile study, and stakeholder interviews.
 The findings from the assessment were compiled into a report that informed the design of the full-day workshop.

-As a result of the workshop discussions, participants aligned on key priorities and action items to inform the development of an action plan.
+As a result of the reception discussions, participants aligned on key priorities and action items to inform the development of an action plan.
 Key priorities include: